optimoveproductintegration/Web-SDK-Integration-Guide/README.md

 	      "Data": <HTML template>  // when a campaign was triggered }

- 4. Once enabled, log into your Optimove site to create the relevant templates and execute pop-ups.

 ### <a id="trigger-optimail"></a>Executing via Optimail
 Ability to execute campaigns using Optimove’s Optimail email service provider (ESP) add-on product.
 With Optimail you will be able to:
 * Send HTML email campaigns